 The information on this website is presented for educational purposes and as a resource for the UK Dachshund community.
-The Dachshund Breed Council, Dachshund Health UK and their representatives are not vets or healthcare professionals.
-Nothing herein should be interpreted as medical advice for your dog and you should contact your own veterinary surgeon for specific advice on your own dog(s).
+We endeavour to ensure the content is based on the most up-to-date scientific and veterinary information.
+We include links to relevant peer-reviewed papers.
+Nothing herein should be interpreted as medical advice for your dog and you should contact your veterinary surgeon for specific advice on your own dog(s).

 Read the full Disclaimer

 We are grateful to everyone who has contributed content to this website and for their advice.
-A full list of acknowledgements can be found here.
+A full list of acknowledgements of the contributing vets, scientists and Dachshund owners can be found here.